Open-Oracle/DELPHI/README.md

 - **Incentivized Ecosystem**: Rewards users for fulfilling requests with native tokens and bounties.
 - **Self-Sustaining Automation**: Build systems that fund themselves through user interactions.
 - **Scalable and Extendable**: Deploy as-is or enhance with additional layers for advanced functionality.

+## Bounty and Reward System

+DELPHI's reward system incentivizes participation from both developers and users.
+Here's how it works:

+- **Bounties**: Users can stake native tokens or ETH as bounties for fulfilling requests.
+This encourages prompt and accurate fulfillment of tasks.
+- **Rewards**: When a request is fulfilled, the fulfiller receives a reward in native tokens.
+Additionally, a portion of the bounty is distributed as an incentive.
+- **Incentives for Use**: The more users interact with DELPHI, the more they can earn.
+This creates a thriving ecosystem where users are motivated to engage regularly.

 ## Getting Started